 Following the conclusion of the Mexican-American War, the army promoted French to captain on September 22, 1848.
 In 1849, he returned to Florida for two years, where he again campaigned against the Seminole Indians.
 During the following decade, French served on garrison duty at several locations around the United States.

 At the outbreak of the American Civil War, French was in charge of Fort Duncan on the Rio Grande, near the current town of Eagle Pass, Texas.
-Rather than surrender his command to state authorities after Texas seceded from the Union, French ordered the destruction of all property that his men could not carry, and he marched his soldiers four hundred miles east to the mouth of the Rio Grande.
-From there, he moved on to Florida, where he helped reinforce Forts Jefferson and Taylor.
+Rather than surrender his command to state authorities after Texas seceded from the Union, French ordered the destruction of all property that his men could not carry, and he marched his soldiers 400 miles east to the mouth of the Rio Grande.
+From there, he moved on to Florida, where he helped reinforce forts Jefferson and Taylor.
 In late March, French moved his command to Key West, Florida, where he helped curb secessionist activities.

 Northern Virginia Campaign

 In the late summer of 1862, General-in-Chief Henry W. Halleck recalled elements of the Army of the Potomac, including the 2nd Corps, from the Peninsula, when Confederate General Robert E. Lee launched his Northern Virginia Campaign and threatened Washington, DC.
-Emboldened by the Rebel victory at the First Battle of Bull Run (August 28 to 30, 1862), Lee took the war to Northern soil.
+Emboldened by the Rebel victory at the Second Battle of Bull Run (August 28–30, 1862), Lee took the war to Northern soil.
 On September 4, the Army of Northern Virginia began crossing the Potomac River near Poolesville, Maryland.
 To prepare for Lee’s advance, the War Department authorized the addition of a third division to the 2nd Corps.
 Officials assigned French to command the new division on September 12, 1862.

 Five days after his promotion, French saw his first action as a divisional leader at the Battle of Antietam (September 17, 1862).
 During that engagement, Confederate Major General D.H.
 Hill‘s division, firmly entrenched behind a sunken road later known as Bloody Lane, severely punished French’s division.
 Repeated assaults against the Rebels cost French nearly 1,700 of 5,500 of his soldiers before his division drove the Greycoats back after three-and-one-half hours of fighting.
 Officials later brevetted French to colonel in the regular army for his “Gallant and Meritorious Services at the Battle of Antietam.”
 Sadly, French’s oldest son, Lieutenant Frank Sands French, was severely wounded at Antietam and died three years later from his injuries.